Novalnet-AG/Drupal-payment-integration-with-CiviCRM/README.md

 - Susbscription Management
 - Responsive templates

-For detailed documentation and other technical inquiries, please send us an email at sales@novalnet.de
+For detailed documentation and other technical inquiries, please send us an email at sales@novalnet.de.

 ## Integrated Payment Methods